financial help for

 Are you struggling with the costs to neuter them?

-The NEW Cats Protection scheme helps people who are struggling to afford to neuter their cat.
+The Cats Protection Neutering scheme helps people who are struggling to afford to neuter their cat.

 Find more information about this scheme on the Cat Protections website here.